|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This delicious sweet-tart winter stew is packed with nutritious ingredients and has a wonderful texture thanks to the cabbage and sausage slices.
 One-pot stews and soups are great dishes for busy families and ours requires minimal attention once the ingredients are put on a simmer.

 Choose any sausage of your liking and add other veggies that you might have at hand; our recipe is very forgiving so there's room for anything you'd like.
 Serve with warm bread and sprinkle Pecorino cheese on top for a hearty filling bowl of goodness.

-- 1 1/2-pound head cabbage (outer leaves and core removed, coarsely chopped)
+1 1/2 pounds cabbage, outer leaves and core removed, coarsely chopped

-- 1 can navy beans (or Great Northern beans, drained and rinsed)
+1 (15-ounce) can navy beans, or Great Northern beans, drained and rinsed

 Gather the ingredients.

 Heat the olive oil in a large Dutch oven or kettle over medium heat.

 Add onion, carrots, celery, and sliced sausage to the pan.
 Sauté for 3 to 4 minutes, or until onion is wilted.

 Add the garlic and cook, stirring, for 1 more minute.